THE JAZZ WITHOUT BORDER ACADEMY

 The PlanPrepare, Perform, Record!

-Rehearse one evening a week starting in the third week of June and going for 8 weeks, to the 2nd week of August.
 You will work with a dedicated, passionate director, and knowledgable and experienced guest conductors and clinicians.
+Please see the bio at right.

-We will put on a concert in mid-August, before most schools start again.
-The concert will feature a guest artist.
+We will put on a concert featuring a guest artist.
 I’ve tentatively reached out recently to people who are accomplished and well-known on the national jazz scene as potential guests.
 We'll know who will join us around the time of our first rehearsals.

 We will professionally record the concert live so everyone has a nice digital album of themselves.